KornDevbr/fews-blogs/README.md

 1. Tags for articles and possibility to sort articles by topics.
 Or pages with different topics.
 2. Articles must include possibility to add images.
     - Use the same script for saving user avatars.
 (Optional)
 3. Login form on home page.
+Or maybe not.
 4. Not removing data from fields while registration.
 5. Comments system.
 6. Like (rating) articles system.
 7. Add buttons to publish/unpublish articles.
 8. ...

-## Features
-1. Databse with users creation.
-2. One page to connect a database for all pages.
-3. ...

 ## Order of doing things.
 Backend.
 (Project Status)
 1. ~~Make a sample of the `index.php` page.~~ :white_check_mark: